-The Complete Business Process Management Reference Book
+The Complete Business Process Management (BPM)

-“BPM brings attention to the highest-value processes — the ones that are most aligned with the business goals and strategy — for the best return on investment.
+BPM brings attention to the highest-value processes — the ones that are most aligned with the business goals and strategy — for the best return on investment.

-Business Process Management is a methodology that almost always involves using technology to model and execute processes.
-Any specialized technology that accompanies a BPM initiative is called a Business Process Management System.
+Any specialized technology that accompanies a BPM initiative is called a

-Business Process Management System includes:
+Business Process Management System (BPMS).

 Better BPM systems will also have:

-Why Does BPM Matter?
+Why BPM Matters?

-The BPM process brings your operations under control, and involves five key steps:
+A BPM process brings your operations under control, and involves five key steps:

 Identify all the key information needed and

 Review a BPM process periodically and identify areas for improvement.

-What Can BPM Do for You?
+What Can BPM Do?

-Types of Business Process Management Systems
+Types of BPM Systems

 These are the three most common methodologies used in business process management: